A clean kitchen brings multiple benefits.

-A clean kitchen serves multiple purposes.
-First, it fosters healthy food preparation while it discourages presence of pests and unwanted creatures.
-An orderly kitchen also helps prevent accidents at home caused by a variety of things.
+First, it fosters healthy food preparation while it discourages the presence of pests and unwanted creatures.
+An orderly kitchen also helps prevent accidents at home caused by a variety of things such as slipping on an oily floor or cut from a falling knife.
 So how do we keep our kitchen clean?
 Sounds like a simple task but there are also other things we need to bear in mind as we start putting things in order.

 Combine cooking and cleaning

-Keep a schedule to cleaning all areas in the kitchen including inside the refrigerator, freezer and other machines.
+Keep a schedule to clean all areas in the kitchen including inside the refrigerator, freezer, and other machines.
 Sweep the kitchen floor at least once a day.
-Mop the floor immediately after any spill to prevent accidents and proliferation of dirt and bacteria.
+Mop the floor immediately after any spill to prevent accidents and the proliferation of dirt and bacteria.

-What belongs to kitchen, stays in the kitchen
+What belongs to the kitchen, stays in the kitchen

 Check containers for damage